lukerbs/InferenceUtils/docs/HARDWARE_PROFILING_INTERNALS.md

 # Hardware Profiling Internals

 > **Internal Documentation** — For EdgeKit maintainers and contributors.
-> Last updated: December 2024
+> Last updated: December 2024 (Updated for v1.0 - 6-Phase Refactor)

 This document explains how EdgeKit detects hardware capabilities and calculates available memory across different operating systems and hardware platforms.
 It covers the **how** (implementation approach), the **why** (rationale for design decisions), and **platform-specific considerations & nuances** that aren't immediately obvious.